 Like most pilots I ran in to problems with no time or money.
 Sometimes both.
 In my case flight efforts went dormant for decades.
 In real life anyway.
 During that time I got deep in to flight simulation.
 I spent at least hundreds, maybe a lot more (thousands), flying online.
 As it turns out, this experience did transfer.
 When I went to get checked out in Lockhart, TX in the mid 90's, it took only an hour before the instructor signed me off.

-But with my career taking off at Panasonic my flying went back to the computer as I had time.
+But with my career taking off at Panasonic my flying went back to the computer when I had time.
 For a while I was a part of an online B-17 squadron flying in the "Warbirds" online program.
 Many of the squadron members were ex-military pilots.
 They taught us all how to fly formation, plan missions and execute flights with military precision.
 It was a lot of fun.

 At one point it all came together.
 I had the money and the time to get my Instrument Flight Rating.
 An IFR rating showed you were a real pilot.
 It was a great challenge.
 At first it seemed like an overwhelming goal.
 But the flight simulation kicked in again.
 I was able to set up my computer to simulate the exact plane and instrumentation I was using in real life.
-For every hour in the air I would spend 3 more on the simulator.
-As a testament to the simulator I attained my final hour of required IFR training on the way to the check ride.
+For every hour in the air, I would spend 3 more on the simulator.
+As a testament to the simulator, I attained my final hour of required IFR training on the way to the check ride.

 My First Plane

 After flying another rental plane that seemed to be held together with duct tape and wire, I decided to pull the trigger on aircraft ownership.
 Per usual I researched like it was the Manhattan Project (google it youngsters).
 I had settled in on a Cessna Cardinal with retractable gear and was looking for the right one.
 But at (another) air show we ran in to the Cirrus brand of aircraft.
 I wrote it off as too expensive.
-But Karen really liked the cockpit and.... the parachute built in to the plane.
-So I started to research and found an SR22 in South Carolina.
-We made the deal and I was an aircraft owner.
+But Karen really liked the cockpit and.... the parachute built into the plane.
+So, I started to research and found an SR22 in South Carolina.
+We made the deal, and I was an aircraft owner.